Skip to content

 The offset handle on the Husqvarna 350BT.

 One downside to this blower is the back.
 While the straps are comfortable, the back is hard plastic and has the engine parts screwed into it.
 This makes it feel like you are wearing an engine sitting on top of hard plastic.
 It does not necessarily feel like a solid machine but more of a conglomeration of random parts.
-Overall, the back part is just uncomfortable and unnatural feeling – especially compared to some of the Stihl backpack blowers.
+Overall, the back part is just uncomfortable and unnatural feeling – especially compared to some of the competitor backpack blowers.

 As is the usual situation with Husqvarna products, maintenance is super simple.
 These blowers do not require an oil change or anything like that, simply an air filter change.
 The air filter is super simple to pop off and replace, so that will be the bulk of any maintenance.